A look at the mandatory so-called 'fortification' of flour in the UK

 4) Poutanen K, Flander L, Katina K. Sourdough and cereal fermentation in a nutritional perspective.
 Food Microbiology 2009; 26, 693-99.

-The possibility of adding folic acid to flour is a complicated issue.
-Sadly, lack of funding means that the Real Bread Campaign is not currently able to dedicate the time that would be needed to be able to make a fully considered, meaningful contribution to the debate.
+The addition synthetic folic acid to flour is a complicated issue.
+Sadly, lack of funding means that the Real Bread Campaign is not able to dedicate the time necessary to make a fully-researched and considered contribution to that specific debate.

 On 6 November, the House of Lords held a short debate on the possibility of adding folic acid to flour.